-

 Does the regulatory regime include any specific decommissioning obligations?

-The Hydrocarbons Law provides for decommissioning obligations at the end of the exploitation stage.
-In this respect, the concessionaire is expected to properly seal all producing wells and wells aquifers, remove all installations and restore the area to a sound environmental condition.
-Relevant obligations are also embedded in the concession agreements.
+The Hydrocarbons Law establishes decommissioning obligations at the end of the exploitation phase.
+More specifically, the concessionaire is required to properly seal all producing wells and aquifers, remove all installations, and restore the area a sound environmental condition.
+Corresponding requirements are also incorporated into the concession agreements.

-The concessionaire may also sell any equipment or materials deriving from the dissolution of unused installations, with the sole obligation to timely notify HEREMA about the products to be sold and their accompanying price.
+The concessionaire may sell any equipment or materials resulting from the dismantling of unused installations, provided that HEREMA is notified in advance of the items to be sold and their respective prices.

 -